Security

 How financial data is handled across the Sprint and the Engagement.

 Two pathways for financial data.
 One for the 10-day Sprint, where data flow is export-based and time-bounded.
 One for the ongoing Engagement, where data flow is continuous and lives inside an isolated, named-user environment.
-Same controls.
-Same review standard.
 Documented in plain language for the operator, with the technical specifics named for procurement.

 ResidencySydney by default